thinkshout/lazytest/README.md

-This crawls a test and reference domain, saves html, text, and optional screenshots for both.
+This crawls a test and reference domain using a headless browser (with javascript), saves html, text, and optional screenshots for both.
 Allows for comparisons between test and reference.

 ## Output